Going Out Into Service.

 One of my mother’s rules was that we do not accept money ever from strangers or 'worldlings'.

 I vividly remember one incident regarding my brother on a hot summer day while he was walking home from school.
 He was in grade one or two at the time.
 I guess one of his school friends had given him a nickel to buy a Mr. Freeze.
-I was already at home and I could see my brother from a distance walking home over the bridge with some of his school chums.
+I was already at home and I could see my brother from my bedroom window walking home over the bridge with some of his school chums.

 He was eating the Mr. Freeze.